-There’s also many beautiful villages and cities, which spring to life with the fall festivals.
-Check out Autunno in Barbagia, during which 29 villages host a festival for each weekend during the fall: it’s great to try some of the many local specialties.
+There are also many beautiful villages and cities, which spring to life with the fall festivals.
+Check out Autunno in Barbagia, during which 29 villages host a festival for each weekend during the fall: it’s great to try some of the many local specialities.

 Banff, Canada – Anna Daugherty

-September: leaves are changing colors, temperatures are dropping, and students are going back to school.
+September: leaves are changing colours, temperatures are dropping, and students are going back to school.
 It’s the perfect time to head north to Banff National Park in Canada.

 Between summer hiking and winter skiing, Banff stays busy throughout most of the year.
 But things begin to slow down a bit in late September, making it an excellent time to visit.

 And if you’re lucky, you might catch a glimpse of the first snowfall of the season dusting the mountaintops.

 The weather is still plenty warm in September to enjoy hiking around the famous Lake Louise or Moraine Lake.
 Johnston Canyon is another great hike, with beautiful waterfalls throughout.
 If you are looking organise your daily activities before you arrive, consider booking a tour with a live guide to show you around!
 Click here for more information.